 Teaching Snowsports can be made simple or as complicated as you want.
 We all learn in different ways and my preferred method is to help you tap into yours and make it understandable, simple and as fun for you as I can.

-We all have 5 senses, taste and smell aren’t too useful, although we use these descriptively; “wow that was a sweet turn”.
+We all have 5 senses, taste and smell aren’t too useful for skiers, although we use these descriptively; “wow that was a sweet turn”.

 This leaves us with 3 main ways we all process information and feedback;

 You could be a mixture of all three or any two but most people have a dominant learning style.
 My job is to find out how best to present the information to you so that you can take it on board.
 Anyone recognise this scenario:

 An earnest ski instructor standing in front of a group describing in great detail the technicalities of the manoeuvre the class is about to attempt.
 One student stands in the line tapping his pole impatiently and generally getting on everyone’s nerves.
 This guy is like Bart Simpson – all he hears as the teacher begins to lecture is ‘blah blah blah’.
 It’s not his fault because his brain is programmed to learn visually and what he literally needs is for someone to draw him a picture ‘don’t tell me, show me’.

 Sometimes I may challenge this; help you change and challenge your approach by developing the senses which are weaker.
 Why?
 Well the reason is two fold;

 - studies show that staying with your preferred style may actually hinder progress

 - the weather for instance, visual people will suffer in a white out or blizzard so they need a back up method of receiving feed-back.